mistic100/UMWP-Autochanger/installer/data/readme.txt

      You can assign the same hotkey to multiple sets.
      In both cases, click on the input box and press the desired keys combinination.
      You must at least use one modifier (Ctrl, Shift, Alt, Win) and some keys are not available (Esc, Tab, Backspace, ...).
-Press Esc or Backspace to clear the hotkey.

   Q: Can I reorder sets ?
   A: Yes.
 Simply drag & drop them.